 As we have seen, inflammation that seeps into the deepest recesses of your brain to upset its normal chemistry, is particularly worrisome.

-That’s because inflammation of the brain may be the single greatest predictor of eroding memory, hidden brain shrinkage, and eventual dementia.
+That’s because inflammation of the brain may be the single greatest predictor of eroding memory and hidden brain shrinkage.

 The good news is that you can rapidly put the brakes on brain inflammation by implementing the food recommendations outlined in this section of Ageless Brain.